ChiliEater/zhaw_db/README.md

 9) (Windows only) type `exit` and hit enter
 10) Enter the following command and wait: `docker-compose up -d` (depending on your system this may take several minutes)
 11) Access your control panel under [http://localhost:8080](http://localhost:8080) and login with `a@a.xyz`/`amogus`
+12) Right-click on whichever DB you want to work on and select 'Open query tool'
+13) Press on the folder thingie in the top right and select the matching SQL File
-12) Once your done type `docker-compose down` to shutdown the instance
+14) Once your done type `docker-compose down` in your terminal to shutdown the instance
-13) If something goes wrong and you don't know what, type `docker-compose logs --follow` to get a live view of the log files
+15) If something goes wrong and you don't know what, type `docker-compose logs --follow` to get a live view of the log files (idk might help)

 ## Neat.
 And what now?